LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky

 Bullets fired at magnum velocities have a near-impossible task.
 They must hold together to penetrate heavy bone and muscle in large game such as elk and bear, and still expand at long range and lower velocities in smaller, leaner animals such as antelope.
 Under no circumstances can they disintegrate at high velocity and close range.
 How does the PPU 180 grain bullet perform on target?

-While expansion is important in a hunting bullet, toughness is more so – if the bullet fails to penetrate into an animal’s vital organs it will not kill rapidly, perhaps not even at all.
-To test this, the ammunition was fired into a freshly felled, 7.5 inch diameter Douglas fir log at 15 yards.
+While expansion is important in a hunting bullet, toughness is more so—if the bullet fails to penetrate into an animal’s vital organs it will not kill rapidly, perhaps not even at all.
+To test this, the ammunition was fired into a freshly felled, 7.5-inch diameter Douglas fir log at 15 yards.
 Fresh, green wood is both firm and yielding, much like muscle and live bone.
 The PPU bullets passed completely through, with moderate expansion on exit and then went a further six to seven inches into a seasoned, foot and half wide Ponderosa pine stump used as a backstop.
-PPU claims their soft point bullet balances expansion and penetration, and this test supports those assertions.
+PPU claims its soft point bullet balances expansion and penetration, and this test supports those assertions.

 Field Performance on Game

 The ultimate test for any hunting bullet is in the field against game animals.
-On a Rocky Mountain white tail deer hunt, the PPU bullet struck a deer in the upper, rear chest cavity at approximately fifty yards in a classic side presentation.
-A difficult task for the bullet—high velocity versus a lean, light boned animal.
+On a Rocky Mountain whitetail deer hunt, the PPU bullet struck a deer in the upper, rear chest cavity at approximately 50 yards in a classic side presentation.
+A difficult task for the bullet—high velocity versus a lean, light-boned animal.
 The slug dropped the deer in its tracks as if it were a door falling on a hinge.
-The bullet left a caliber sized entrance wound and a roughly two inch wide exit which displaced substantial organ tissue through the skin, death was near instantaneous.
+The bullet left a caliber-sized entrance wound and a roughly two-inch wide exit which displaced substantial organ tissue through the skin, death was near instantaneous.